Find out in this article,

 3.1.1.
 Additional Dieline

 This Fixup is activated by default, which is indicated by the symbol [1].
-This Fixup adds an overprinting Dieline at the specified Offset based on the original Dieline.
+This Fixup adds an overprinting Dieline at the specified Offset based on the initial Dieline.

 Figure 2: The dialog of the Fixup Add a Second Dieline with the activated Fixup Additional Dieline